Higher prices squeezing both renters and would-be homeowners

 The trend is pressuring Americans’ budgets, with about one-third of households spending more than 30 percent of their gross income on housing as of 2015, according to a report being released Friday by Harvard University’s Joint Center for Housing Studies.

-Homeownership rates have stagnated in part because renters face heavier financial burdens and elevated hurdles to buying.
+Homeownership rates have stagnated in part because high rents have made it difficult for many prospective buyers to amass a down payment for a house.

-At the same time, the sparse inventory of properties is benefiting existing homeowners, many of whose home values have recovered from the housing bust a decade ago.
+At the same time, the sparse supply of available properties is benefiting existing homeowners, many of whose home values have recovered from the housing bust a decade ago.

 Most Read Stories